Alfonso-AML/Ironhack_final_project/README.md

 ## Goal:
 There is 1786 participants on the competition.
 My goal is, in one week reach position 536 or higher (being in 30% highest scores).
-There are some people that has spent several weeks just to understand the data and finding patterns.
-Their findings can be found on Kernels and Discussion tabs.
+There are some people that has spent several weeks just to understand the data and finding patterns, `some people spent 11 months during competition.` Their findings can be found on Kernels and Discussion tabs.
 I will use their expertise and approach to solve this challenge in time.

 ## Steps:
 * I've created a new environment called kaggle.tar.gz with all libraries I needed for this project.
 This environment was created with conda.
 As files weight is too heavy for GitHub, it will available in GoogleDrive.